-Fiore is an ardent supporter of the Second Amendment and has been interviewed on a range of subjects involving gun ownership and regulations, including school safety.
+Fiore is an ardent supporter of the Second Amendment and has interviewed on a range of subjects involving gun ownership and regulations, including school safety.
 She is a lifetime member of the National Rifle Association, Front Sight Firearms Training Institute and a member of Second Amendment Sisters.

 In her spare time, Fiore spends her time with her grandchildren, teaching them to ride horses, ATV’s, hike, camp, gun safety and target practice.
 Jake is seven, and he won his first place in rodeo flags and is active with Boy Scouts of America.
 Fiore also loves treating her grand-princesses to spa days and taking her family on Disneyland adventures.

 Fiore was rated the #1 conservative legislator by the Nevada Policy Research Institute (NPRI) for the 2013 Legislative Session.

 In 2014 she received the Gill Action Award honoring leadership, and also, the American Unity Fund Award in honor of a courageous Republican who stands for freedom of Americans.